Parthipan-Natkunam/diamondSweeper/README.md

 **note:** The homepage property in the package.json file should be modified accordingly, for the build to work properly.

-## Tasks Implemented on the Assignment:
-1. All the requirements from the basic section (Part 1)
-2. All the requirements from the advanced section (Part 2)
-3. The following from the Bonus Section:
-   - Responsive UI
-   - Sematic HTML
-   - Build pipeline and asset minification with react-scripts package
-   - Hot reloading with react-scripts package.

-## Assumptions Made:
-1. IE is not to be supported.
-2. App will be run on latest versions of modern browsers.

-## Libraries Used:
-React

-## UI Layout:
-1. Fully Responsive.
-2. Built using CSS Grids.

-## Infra
-1. HMR and Minification are done through `react-scripts` package which contains the configurations similar to the one used in create-react-app scaffolder.

 ## Screenshts
 ### Gameplay
 <img src="readmeImages/shot1.png">

 ### Winning Scenario
 <img src="readmeImages/shot2.png">

+## Library Used:
+React

+## UI Layout:
+1. Fully Responsive.
+2. Built using CSS Grids.